-The Charnwood Sunday group meets on the second Sunday of every month to undertake practical nature conservation tasks on the Trust's nature reserves in the Charnwood area.
-The group is led by Stan Smith (Reserves Officer) and meets at 10.00am, finishing at approximately 2.00pm.
+The Charnwood Sunday group meets on the second Sunday of the month to undertake practical nature conservation tasks on the Trust's nature reserves in the Charnwood area.
+The group is led by Morag Scott Porteous (Reserves Officer) and meets at 10.00am, finishing at approximately 2.00pm.

-- Please bring a packed lunch, waterproofs and wear clothing you don't mind getting dirty and boots with a good grip.
-Steel toe capped boots and wellies (sizes 6 – 12) can be borrowed from the Trust.
-Just call Stan in advance to give your size.
+- Please bring waterproofs and wear clothing you don't mind getting dirty and boots with a good grip.
+Steel toe capped boots or wellies are advised, and we have a small supply (sizes 5 – 12) which may be borrowed from the Trust; call Morag in advance to check we have your size.

 - Volunteers must be aged 18 or over.
-Vulnerable individuals and children aged 16 or over may only attend if accompanied by a responsible adult (please contact the Reserves Officer on the details below for more information).
+Vulnerable adults may only attend if accompanied by a responsible adult; please contact Morag on the details below for more information.

-Click here to see our volunteer newsletter, Billhooks & Biscuits, which provides more information about the task volunteers undertake on our nature reserves.
+Click here to see our volunteer newsletter, Billhooks & Biscuits, which provides more information about the tasks volunteers undertake on our nature reserves.
 It also contains the latest work programme.

-To find out more or to receive your volunteer pack, please contact our Reserves Officer, Stan Smith, on 0116 248 7360 or email: [email protected]
+To find out more or to receive your volunteer application pack, please contact our Reserves Officer, Morag Scott Porteous, on 0116 248 7360 or email: [email protected]